Was Killing Fields Star Haing Ngor Murdered in Los Angeles by the Khmer Rouge?

-As part of my research for BACK, where the Khmer Rouge make an unpleasant appearance, I read many contemporary accounts of life, death and torture in Cambodia under the Khmer Rouge, written by lucky survivors of that evil regime.
+As part of my research for BACK, where the Khmer Rouge make an unpleasant appearance, I had to read numerous accounts of life, death and torture in Cambodia under the Khmer Rouge, written by lucky survivors of that evil regime.

 One of these survivors was Haing Ngor, who wrote A Cambodian Odyssey, describing his life and torture under the Khmer Rouge.
 Amongst a mass of harrowing material, I also read Survival in the Killing Fields, on which the famous film, The Killing Fields was based.

 The Killing Fields is also relevant to Haing Ngor’s life, because he starred in the film, with no acting experience, and went on to win an Oscar for his role as Dith Pran, assistant to the New York Times journalist Sydney Schanberg.

 Ngor worked as a surgeon and gynaecologist in Phnom Penh when Pol Pot’s Khmer Rouge took the city in 1975.
 Because of the new regime’s hatred of education, professionals and intellectuals, Ngor had to hide his medical skills and even stopped wearing glasses.

 Along with two million other Cambodians, Ngor was expelled from Phnom Penh and sent into the countryside to grow rice and build dams, with his wife, My-Huoy, who subsequently died giving birth.

 Although Ngor was a gynecologist, he was unable to treat her, because he would have been exposed.
 This would have led to him, his wife and their new born child all being killed.
 After the fall of the Khmer Rouge in 1979, Ngor worked as a doctor in a Thai refugee camp and left with his niece in 1980, to live in the US.